Xinjiang

 If you think of it, you might agree that the CPC leaders are not precisely idealistic dreamers.
 When they let the foreign reporters into a place it is because they know they have nothing to lose, and this time they must have been pretty confident that they were not to blame.
 Also we have to admit that, even when in front of journalists, it is unusual in most armies in the World to exhibit so much discipline and restraint as the Chinese did in the aftermath of indiscriminate racist attacks against their own people.

 A large part of the Western media were confused by this attitude, which perhaps explains why they left so early.
 Indeed, it is some food for thought and it can make some weaker spirits shrink, to consider that for the second time in a row (after the Sichuan disaster) China proves that, sometimes, an authoritarian regime can do things better than a democracy.
-It takes some solid convictions and some understanding of ones own ideals to be able to look at the World without the mould of good and evil.
+It takes some solid convictions and some understanding of ones own ideals to be able to look at the World without a mould of good and evil.

 In any case, there is little doubt – the Western media has given me no reason to think otherwise – that the Chinese double approach of media control and moderate police action has produced the best results during the crisis.
 It goes without saying that this only works as a short term formula to curb down the violence, and that much more will need to be done from now on to really solve the problems in Xinjiang.
 More about long term solutions in the next posts.